-This is a newly negotiated provision that guarantees new full-time positions that are not replacements for positions already in existence but currently vacant.
+This is a 2017-2020 negotiated provision that guarantees the addition of new full-time positions that are not replacements for positions already in existence but currently vacant.

-Appendix F: Community and Contract Service Salary Plans (pages 95-96) Both F1 and F2 are also called Continuing Ed.
+Appendix F: Community and Contract Service Salary Plans (pages 95-96)

+Both F1 and F2 are also called Continuing Ed.
 These are non-credit, non-graded courses.